PhoenixBureau/MagnusMotive/website/index.rst

 called the "Laws of Form" (from a book of the same name by George Spencer-Brown), and with the Joy programming language (by Manfred von Thun), to enable me to write provably-correct systems "down to the metal" in a simple and self-contained codebase.
-(I was concerned that my swarm of robots should not be suborned and made to act improperly.)

 Putting it all together, I'm building a system that enables normal people to program computers easily with correct bug-free results, and use it to